reconquest/shadowd/README.md

 parts, server and client.

-In a typical server configuration case, you should manually update the /etc/shadow and copy it on all servers, and every servers will have same hash in the /etc/shadow, afterwards all servers will have same password hashes in the /etc/shadowd.
+In a typical server configuration case, you should manually update the `/etc/shadow` and copy it on all servers, and every servers will have same hash in the `/etc/shadow`, afterwards all servers will have same password hashes in the `/etc/shadow`.
 Supposed that attacker successfully gained access to one of your servers and found collision to that single hash, so afterwards *attacker actually got access to all servers with that hash*.

+**shadowd solution** is to generate hash tables of specified passwords mixed with random salt for specified users and guarantee that a client receive unique hash.

+If attacker gained user access to server and try to repeat request to shadowd server and get actual hash during the hash TTL period (one day by default), then shadowd will give him another unique hash entry.
+Actually, *shadowd* can give only two unique hash entries for hash TTL period for one client, first hash entry may be received only for first request per hash TTL period, in all later requests will received another hash.

-**shadowd** is summoned to solve this obscure problem.
+**shadowd** is summoned to solve that obscure problems.

 REST API is used for communication between server and client.